 Sufficiency of Evidence

-You will need evidence, such as witness testimony and supporting documents, to make a successful claim.
-If there is no evidence of your pain and suffering, the insurance company or the court will assume that you did not suffer such damages.
+To make a successful claim, you will need evidence such as witness testimony and/or supporting documents.
+If there is no evidence of your injuries to prove your pain and suffering, the insurance company or the court will assume that you did not suffer such damages and don't deserve compensation.
 If you're having a hard time obtaining evidence for your case, you should consider getting help from a lawyer.

 Proof of the Other Driver's Fault